-I have to admit, I have not grown up with any particular fixed food associations with Easter other than eggs so I am a little puzzled by some of what I have been seeing recently – for example, what exactly makes carrot cake something you would have for Easter?
-Is it the link of carrots to rabbits that then links to the Easter bunny idea or am I reading too much into it?
-I might have to do a little investigating.
+I have to admit, I didn’t grow up with any particular Easter food associations other than eggs so some things in the US have puzzled me.
+For example, what exactly makes carrot cake something you would have for Easter?
+Is it the link of carrots to rabbits that then links to the Easter bunny or am I reading too much into it?
 Seeing lots of carrot cake-type things recently, though, I’ve had it on my mind and it led to me coming up with the perfect way to get your carrot cake fix without baking.
 In fact, hardly any effort at all and it gets better: these no-bake carrot cake energy bites are delicious and have lots of healthy ingredients in them.
 Plus there’s no refined sugar, they’re gluten free and easily made vegan.
 All you need are a few ingredients, a few minutes and a food processor.

-Originally when I was thinking about doing a twist on carrot cake my mind was going off on all sorts of tangents (as can happen when I’m awake in the middle of the night thanks to the little one) but then as I was coming home from the store to try to work on something it struck me – why not make them super easy rather than more complicated?
-These energy bites are made with carrot, walnuts, oats and dates, along with a little cinnamon and ginger so you get a pretty good match to carrot cake flavors (you could easily add a little more spice if you like).
-The dates hold them together a bit, but there’s then coconut oil in there to help things along.
+Originally when I was thinking about doing a twist on carrot cake my mind was going off on all sorts of tangents – one ending up in carrot cake scones.
+But then as I was coming home from the store to try to work on something it struck me – why not make them super easy?
+These energy bites are made with carrot, walnuts, oats and dates, along with a little cinnamon and ginger so you get a pretty good match to carrot cake flavors.
+The dates hold them together, with a little help from some coconut oil.
 All you do is grate the carrots, melt the coconut oil then put things in the food processor to break them up and bring them together.
 Scoop out little balls and roll them into bite-sized pieces of tastiness.

-You could easily leave them just like this, but I thought a little carrot-cake-like topping might be nice too, so I made a very simple mix of cream cheese, maple syrup and Greek yogurt to be close to your traditional frosting but a bit healthier.
+You could easily leave them just like this, but I thought a little carrot-cake-like topping might be nice too.
+So, I made a very simple mix of cream cheese, maple syrup and Greek yogurt to be close to your traditional frosting but a bit healthier.
 Both the maple syrup and yogurt help thin and sweeten the mixture without being overly runny or sweet.
-Dab or pipe a little on top to make them both cute and a little fancier looking.
+Dab a little on top, or pipe it to make them both cute and a little fancier looking.

 - ¼ cup/ 25g quick/one minute oats